Why setting this goal?

 - sanitary facilities

-One of the main techniques for physical treatment of wastewater includes sedimentation, which is a process of suspending insoluble/heavy particles from the wastewater.
+One of the main physical wastewater treatment techniques includes sedimentation, which is a process of suspending insoluble/heavy particles contained in wastewater.
 Once the insoluble material has settled to the bottom, the pure water can be separated.

-Another effective physical water treatment technique involves aeration.
-This process consists of circulating air through the water to provide oxygen.
+Another effective physical water treatment technique includes aeration.
+This process involves circulating air through the water to provide oxygen.

 The third method, filtration, is used to filter out all contaminants.
 Special filters can be used to pass wastewater and separate contaminants and insoluble particles.
 The sand filter is the most commonly used filter.
 Grease on the surface of some wastewater can also be easily removed by this method.